 Sick leave may accumulate up to 960 hours for day-shift employees and 1,300 hours for twenty-four hour shift employees.
 Sick leave accumulations over these hours are paid annually at a rate of 25% of the hours over 960 and 1,300 hours respectively.
-Upon termination, VRFA employees have varied sick leave payout options.
+Upon separation or retirement, VRFA employees have varied sick leave payout options.
+Payments are recognized as expenditures when paid.

-The accrued value of vacation and sick leave balances on December 31, 2018 is \$1,983,135.
+The accrued value of vacation and sick leave balances on December 31, 2019 is \$1,918,019.